Vodafone UK is Clearly Wrong - The User-Agent String Issue

 I want to bring the problem to public attention, make people aware of the issue and get everyone involved to do something about it.
 Read on…

-4 Responses to “Vodafone UK is Clearly Wrong - The User-Agent String Issue”
+5 thoughts on “Vodafone UK is Clearly Wrong – The User-Agent String Issue

 Leave a Reply